AlexLakers/CSLoggerService/README.md

 # CSLoggerService
-This service allows copying data from scada system 'ClearScada2015' to database 'MSSQLServer' evey 60 sec.
+This service allows you to copy the data from scada system 'ClearScada2015' to database 'MSSQLServer' evey 60 sec.